JoseRoca/WinFBX/docs/COM/CSafeArray Class.md

 #### Return value

-The index of the retrieved array element, or 0 on failue.
+The index of the retrieved array element, or 0 on failure.

 # <a name="Get"></a>Get / GetStr / GetVar